-When we first starting posting in March, 2012 we seldom posted photos.
-During the early period I posted every few days, occasionally adding a photo as we were in the early stages of planning to travel the world.
+When we first started posting in March, 2012 we seldom posted photos.
+During the early period, I posted every few days, occasionally adding a photo as we were in the early stages of planning to travel the world.

 |The marina in Port Allen, Kauai.|

 As time marched on, I began to write more frequently.
-When we realized photos were to be an integral part of this site, gradually we added photos, more and more as my skills reach a level where it wasn’t embarrassing to include my feeble attempts at photo taking.
+When we realized that adding photos was to be an integral part of this site, gradually we added photos, more and more as my skills reach a level where it wasn’t embarrassing to include my feeble attempts at photo taking.

 |A view from a single lane bridge we crossed along Highway 56.|

-Its ironic that there were milestones in March in both 2012 and 2013 but its a mere coincidence.
-Sometime this upcoming summer we’ll hit out 1000th post.
-Its hard to believe I’d consistently do one thousand of anything, let alone write every single day.
+It’s ironic that there were milestones in March in both 2012 and 2013 but it’s a mere coincidence.
+Sometime this upcoming summer we’ll hit our 1000th post.
+It’s hard to believe I’d consistently do one thousand of anything, let alone write every single day.
 We’ll certainly mention that day when it arrives in July.